As of 26 May 2017, new laws regarding the breeding of dogs came into effect. How does this affect you?

-The Queensland Government has introduced the new dog breeder registration laws to promote the responsible breeding of dogs due to concerns about the welfare of dogs and puppies sold and supplied in Queensland.
+The Queensland Government introduced the new dog breeder registration laws to promote the responsible breeding of dogs due to concerns about the welfare of dogs and puppies sold and supplied in Queensland.
 Anyone with a female dog that has a litter is classed as a breeder.

-- Under this new legislation, all persons who breed dogs, apart from genuine working dog breeders (in certain circumstances), must have an identification number, known as a Supply Number.
+Under this legislation, all persons who breed dogs, apart from genuine working dog breeders (in certain circumstances), must have an identification number, known as a Supply Number.
 This means that whether you are a regular breeder or your dog has puppies that you re-home to family and friends, you need to have a Supply Number.

-- A Supply Number relates to you and not your dog.
+A Supply Number relates to you and not your dog.
 So once you have one, it is yours for life.

-- It’s very easy to obtain a Supply Number.
+It’s very easy to obtain a Supply Number.
 All a dog breeder must do is register on the Queensland Dog Breeder Register.
 This can be done prior to any pups being born, but must be done within 28 days of their puppies being born.

 Who Is A Breeder And Do I Need To Register?

-- A Breeder is any person who has, or is responsible for, any female dog that has a litter.
+A Breeder is any person who has, or is responsible for, any female dog that has a litter.
 It does not matter how many dogs are owned, and the breed of dog is not relevant.

 Can I Still Sell My Puppies Online, Privately Or Through A Pet Shop?

-- If someone else gives away, supplies, sells or advertises your puppies, they must use the Supply Number identifying you as the Breeder.
+If someone else gives away, supplies, sells or advertises your puppies, they must use the Supply Number identifying you as the Breeder.

-- From 26 May 2017, it is a breach of the law to give-away, supply, sell or advertise a dog or puppies without a Supply Number that identifies the origin of the dog.
+It is a breach of the law to give-away, supply, sell or advertise a dog or puppies without a Supply Number that identifies the origin of the dog.

 Penalties And Reporting

-- Is there a penalty if I sell my puppies and I’m not registered?
+Is there a penalty if I sell my puppies and I’m not registered?

 Restricted Dog Breeds

-- The following breeds of dogs, including those that substantially meet the description of these breeds, are prohibited in the Flinders Shire (and within Queensland):
+The following breeds of dogs, including those that substantially meet the description of these breeds, are prohibited in the Flinders Shire (and within Queensland):